kubernetes/website/content/en/docs/tasks/administer-cluster/encrypt-data.md

 {{< /tabs >}}

 {{< note >}}
-Keep the encryption key confidential, including whilst you generate it and ideally even after you are no longer actively using it.
+Keep the encryption key confidential, including while you generate it and ideally even after you are no longer actively using it.
 {{< /note >}}